Skip to main content

 A :CAST error SHOULD be thrown whenever a function is passed an argument that is of the wrong type.

-In particular, a :CAST Error SHOULD be thrown whenever an attempt is made to explicitly or implicitly convert a value to a different type, but the conversion is not permitted.
+In particular, a :CAST Error MUST be thrown whenever an attempt is made to convert a value to a different type using a CVM runtime function, but the conversion is not permitted for any member of the type.

 :NOBODY